potassiumdichromate/0g-zerodash/docs/documents.md

 # ZeroDash 0G Backend — Complete Architecture Reference

 This document explains how the entire backend works: every layer, every decision, every data flow.
-It is written for someone who needs to understand, extend, or debug the system — not just run it.
+It is the complete technical reference for someone who need to understand, extend, or debug the system.

 ---